-A RIF to our administrative team would decrease the number of staff responsible for safety, reduce daily support for teachers, limit and delay communication to students/staff/families, reduce student privileges and activities that require adult supervision, reduce the capacity for meaningful evaluation and coaching for all staff, and impact the ability to effectively manage the daily operation of our schools.
-HPS has maintained only the necessary level of administrators (district and school based) to meet the needs of our staff, students, and families with the priority shifting towards Student Services management over the past several years.
+The HPS has maintained only the necessary level of administrators (district and school based) to meet the needs of our staff, students, and families with the priority shifting towards Student Services management over the past several years.
+The highest priority for the leadership team at HPS is safety and security.
+A RIF to our administrative team would decrease staff responsible for safety and security, reduce daily support for teachers, limit and delay communication to students/staff/families, reduce student privileges and activities that require adult supervision, reduce the capacity for meaningful evaluation and coaching for all staff, and impact the ability to effectively manage the daily operation of our schools.